2015 State 4-H Recognition Day

 State Project Awards Information

 4-H'ers who have focused on specific project areas during their 4-H experience can apply for recognition for their efforts through this program.
 Awarded a $100 tentative award, 4-H'ers who have demonstrated mastery, leadership, communication, and service in their project will be recognized as the top in the state.
+4-H'ers may apply under two project areas -- only one project area per year will be awarded.
+See information for rules.

-- State Project Award Application (PDF or Word)
+- State Project Award #1 Application

 - Project Support Materials Eval.
 Form (PDF)